-Lindy Trail, Kanawha State Forest is a 0.5 mile out and back trail located near Charleston, West Virginia.
+Lindy Trail is a 1 mile moderately trafficked out and back trail located near Hernshaw, West Virginia.
 The trail is rated as moderate and primarily used for hiking.

 There was a good trail with a gradual climb